ProServicesStorage/ansible_old_mac/README.md

 ## General Info

+I have a MacBook 12-inch from 2016 which can no longer be upgraded from Monterey and a MacBook Pro from 2017 that can no longer be upgraded from Ventura.
+Monterey is no longer supported and Ventura will be joining it soon.
+With that being said, they still work even if they suffer from poor keyboard design.

 Initially, I wouldn't really have distinguished between old/new Mac but I just dove into using Homebrew and it was taking hours.
 Had I done a little research prior I would have noticed it isn't even supported anymore on Monterey.
 So I modified my approach to use MacPorts which has worked just fine.
-It isn't as hip as HomeBrew, I guess, but works on older macs easily so...
+It isn't as hip as Homebrew, I guess, but works on older macs easily so...

 ## Instructions